-As time goes on, In-Service Accounts for a particular year will contain RSUs from multiple grants.
-The scheduled distribution of the RSUs in a particular In-Service Account can be postponed.
-However, with some plans, the redeferral decision doesn't have to apply to all grants in the In-Service Account.
-Some plans use "class year" deferrals, all wing some of the RSUs in a particular account to be redeferred and some distributed as scheduled.
-This structure allows more flexibility in creating a Restricted Stock Wealth Management Program.
+As time goes on, In-Service Accounts for a particular year will contain RSUs from multiple grant dates.
+The scheduled distribution of the RSUs in a particular In-Service Account can be postponed by redeferring them, as detailed above.
+However, with some plans, the redeferral decision doesn't have to apply to all RSU grants in the In-Service Account.
+Some plans use "class year" deferrals, so some of the RSUs in a particular In-Service Account could be redeferred, and some of the RSUs grants could be left alone and distributed as scheduled.
+This structure allows for even greater flexibility in creating a Restricted Stock Wealth Management Program.